Home / Recipes / Recipe Type / Tarts & Pies / Old Fashioned Butter Tarts

 • Vanilla extract

-• 3/4 cup raisins or currants
+• Raisins – or currants

 Because raisins are very dry, if they aren’t soaked then they will absorb the liquid from your baked goods, making the dessert less moist.
 That’s why it is imperative to soak them first, or any dried fruit for that matter.

+They don’t have to soak in water, you can soak them in a fruit juice such as pineapple juice or even rum or brandy.
 I have made these tarts a few times this past couple of weeks, and we made them again when my cousin came to visit.
 This time we made a few different types.
 Pecan, Chocolate Chip and Plain Butter Tarts.
 It was hard to decide which was our favorite!

-How to make Butter Tarts
+How To Make Butter Tarts

 Prepare either the Simple Pie Dough or Brown Sugar Pie Dough.
 Or you can use prepared store bought tarts.
 If you use homemade pastry, the dough will have to be wrapped in plastic wrap and chilled for approximately 60 minutes.